 Namibia Wildlife Resorts offer visitors the chance to sleep in one of their six camps.
 The main locations, Okaukuejo resort as well as Halali resort are perfect for enjoying the park during the night as there are lit waterholes and a protected area where you can relax and wait for the animals to arrive.

-Read reviews and check prices for hotels in Africa at our custom booking site that allows you to search and compare the best prices all in once place for the best rates!
+Read reviews and check prices for hotels in Africa at our Hotel Search Engine that allows you to search and compare the best prices all in once place for the best rates!

 What to Expect During your Visit